 Last updated March 2019

-A “Coffee nap” – drinking coffee before a short nap of 15-20 minutes – is thought to increase energy because of its effect on adenosine, a hormone which promotes sleep.
+A “Coffee nap” – drinking coffee before a short nap of 15-20 minutes – is thought to increase energy because of its effect on adenosine, a compound which promotes sleep.

 Caffeine and adenosine have similar structures, so caffeine can act as an imposter and block the actions of adenosine, replacing tiredness with feelings of alertness and arousal1.